The great northern adventure

 Another early start today as another long ride but we should be refreshed after our day off.

 Today we ride through an amazingly lush tropical rainforest for an unforgettable experience.
-Good chance of seeing Brown squirrel, Sambar deer, Barking deer, Northern pig-tailed macaque monkeys, several Red-Wattled lapwing, Stork-Billed Kingfisher and giant Monitor lizards.
+Good chance of seeing a Brown squirrel, Sambar deer, Barking deer, Northern pig-tailed macaque monkeys, several Red-wattled lapwings, Stork-Billed Kingfisher and giant Monitor lizards.
 Gibbons also swing through so take your time !!

-Elephants are wild here so we need to be careful-See Picture below ....
+Elephants are wild here so we need to be careful-See the Picture below...

-We stop the night in a small resort in the National Park which allows us to recharge and enjoy the wilderness nightlife of the rainforest.
+We stop the night in a small resort in the National Park which allows us to recharge and enjoy the wild nightlife of the rainforest.

 Day 14 - Beautiful Khao Yai by Motorcycle

 Today is another Rest and Relax day, so a late start and we are just going looking for trails in and around the park.
 Keep your cameras ready as there is a lot of wildlife and so much fun to be had in this park!!

 Day 15 - Khao Yai back to Pattaya (220kms)

 On our last day on the roads together and we make tracks back to base camp in Pattaya.